Minoru/blog.tty8.org/posts/2019-03-24-replacing-the-keyboard-on-asus-ux32vd.markdown

 <div class="center">
 <img src="/images/asus_ux32vd_replacement_keyboard_useless_details.jpg"
-alt="Little pads for screws to hold on, which should be removed if the keyboard is to be installed on an UX32VD" />
+alt="Little pads for screws to hold on, which should be removed if the keyboard is to be installed on an UX32VD" class="bleed" />
 </div>

 They're needed for the previous model, UX31, but on UX32VD they'll bend and